Michel Capitaine du Chesnoy

 The battlefield today

 Minute Man National Historic Park maintains and interprets multiple sites associated with the first day of fighting of the American Revolution, such as the Lexington and Concord Battlefields.
 In this first battle of the American Revolution, Massachusetts colonists defied British authority, outnumbered and outfought the Redcoats, and embarked on a lengthy war to earn their independence.
-Together we have saved 1 acre of land at the Lexington and Concord Battlefields.

 Brandywine Battlefield